Korea, Kimchi and more: having a blast in Busan

 Sunrise run along the Bund, Shanghai.

 We did return after dinner to show the girls the lights – it was packed, and we ended up taking a lot of pictures for other people!
-A note to say that unfortunately Shanghai was a cloudy, drizzly city for most of the time we were there, so we decided not to fork out on going to the top of any towers, it didn’t see worth it.
+A note to say that unfortunately Shanghai was a cloudy, drizzly city for most of the time we were there, so we decided not to fork out on going to the top of any towers, it didn’t seem worth it.
 There was something incredible about seeing so many towers crawling upwards above the clouds.

 Night time view from the Bund, Shanghai.